ocoulson/ocoulson.github.io/_posts/2021-09-29-scala-json-with-circe.md

 }
 ```

-So above, the line `createdItem.asJson.noSpaces` is first creating a `Json` from the 'createdItem' `Item` and then printing it to a string with no spaces or newlines e.g.: `{"foo":"bar"}`.
-In order to use the `asJson` extension message we must import `io.circe.syntax._` in the scope.
+So above, the line "`createdItem.asJson.noSpaces`" is
+ - first creating a `Json` from the 'createdItem' `Item` with the `asJson` extension method (we must import `io.circe.syntax._` in the scope to use this)
+ - then printing it to a string with no spaces or newlines e.g.: `{"foo":"bar"}`.

 However, again there is a problem because although Circe knows how to read an `Item` from a `Json`, it doesn't know how to write an `Item` into a `Json`.